7 Benefits of Exercise During Pregnancy

 The best way to start exercising is to do an activity you know you’ll enjoy the most.
 Consider signing up for prenatal yoga, or go for walks with your partner or friends.
 Then, as you start feeling more energetic, try new exercises, sports, and leisure activities that get your heart pumping.

-Women’s Care Florida offers comprehensive, board-certified obstetrical care, including the special care of high-risk pregnancies.
+Women’s Care offers comprehensive, board-certified obstetrical care, including the special care of high-risk pregnancies.
 Learn more about the causes of excess weight gain and how to gain minimal weight while pregnant.
 Schedule an appointment with WCF today to benefit from a happy, healthy pregnancy.